-1 Click the Format chapter () button.
+1 Click the Format chapter ( ) button.
 The Format Chapter dialog opens.

-- 2 Inherit Layout from Parent: Selecting this checkbox reverts the Requirement Layout and Show and Publish LABELS for settings of the chapter to the default of inheriting the settings from its parent. - 3 To change the Requirement Layout, select the Grid or Paragraph layout option.
+2 Inherit Layout from Parent: Selecting this check box reverts the Requirement Layout and Show and Publish LABELS for settings of the chapter to the default of inheriting the settings from its parent.

+3 To change the Requirement Layout, select the Grid or Paragraph layout option.

-NOTE If there are mixed requirements from different classes in the same chapter, the Grid option is disabled.
+NOTE If there are mixed requirements from different classes in the same chapter or sub-chapter, the Grid option is disabled.